 c – a – t = cat

-At Nailsworth C of E Primary School we teach phonics using a government scheme called ‘Letters and Sounds’.
+At Nailsworth C of E Primary School we teach phonics using a validated programme.
 This is organised into six phonic phases which your child progresses through as their reading ability improves.
 Phases 1-4 are usually taught in Reception and recapped, where needed, in Year 1 before moving onto Phase 5.
 Phase 6 curriculum is covered in Year 2.

 At the end of Year 1, the children have a government initiated screening called the ‘phonics screening’ to assess their ability to recognise, decode and blend a range of real words and ‘alien’ (pseudo) words.